Corionis/ELS/docs/downloads.md

  * Unpack the .tar.gz anywhere you have write permissions.<br/>
    Run ``` ELS-Navigator.sh ``` script in the root of that directory.
+ * If you see an error dialog saying it cannot be validated in a terminal try from the installed directory:<br/>
+   ``xattr -d com.apple.quarantine ELS/rt/Contents/Home/bin/java``

 ### &nbsp;&nbsp;&nbsp; Windows installer